 To compare two text files, you can type the paths of two files into the entry fields or use the buttons on the right-hand end of the entry fields to choose files to compare.

-The Browse button opens a file-browsing sheet and the History List button displays a list of files that you have recently compared.
+The Browse button opens a file-browsing sheet and the Show history button displays a list of files that you have recently compared.

-You can also drag and drop files from Finder onto the filename entry fields or onto the file panes.
+- or, drag and drop files from Finder on to the filename entry fields or on to the file panes.

 As well as files on the local disk and network volumes, Merge is also able to directly access and compare files stored within Perforce, Subversion, and (local clones of) Mercurial and Git repositories.
 See Virtual File System (VFS) Plugins for more details.